zopefoundation/zc.metarecipe/src/zc/metarecipe/README.txt

 often entails a lot of repetition.
-Buildout provides a number of mechanisms to avoid repetition, including merging of configuration files and macros, but these, while useful to an extent, don't scale very will.
+Buildout provides a number of mechanisms to avoid repetition, including merging of configuration files and macros, but these, while useful to an extent, don't scale very well.
 Buildout isn't and shouldn't be a programming language.

 Meta-recipes allow us to bring Python to bear to provide higher-level abstractions for buildouts.